Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (August 2026 Updated)

 I have already mentioned that this phone is very similar to its 5G counterpart.
 The obvious difference is the processor, as this phone packs a 4G-only chip.
 This also means the performance of the Redmi Note 14 4G is quite a bit weaker, but that is by design.

 Then the other difference is the battery, wherein the Redmi Note 15 4G packs a 6,000mAh cell, which is larger than the Redmi Note 15 5G.
-I should also clarify that Xiaomi does not mention this phone has the fancy silicon-carbide tech, unlike other Note 15s, so it’s likely a traditional lithium-ion tech.
+I should also clarify that Xiaomi does not mention that this phone has the fancy silicon-carbide tech, unlike other Note 15s, so it’s likely a traditional lithium-ion tech.
 The charging is also slightly slower at “just” 33W.

 Possible Alternatives